nickjf/ANSURR/README.md

-# ANSURR | Accuracy of NMR Structures Using RCI and Rigidity v1.1.0
+# ANSURR | Accuracy of NMR Structures Using RCI and Rigidity v1.2.0
 [![DOI](https://zenodo.org/badge/234519929.svg)](https://zenodo.org/badge/latestdoi/234519929)

 ANSURR uses backbone chemical shifts to validate the accuracy of NMR protein structures as described here https://www.nature.com/articles/s41467-020-20177-1.
 This repository contains the code required to install and run ANSURR on a Linux machine.
 ANSURR is not yet available for Mac or Windows machines.
+ANSURR is also available on NMRbox (https://nmrbox.org/software/ansurr).
 Please let me know if you have any issues.

 ## Installation